-Natalie Bump Vena received her J.D. and Ph.D. from Northwestern University’s School of Law and Department of Anthropology in 2016.
-Her research and teaching interests concern environmental law- and policy-making in U.S. cities.
-She was admitted to the New York Bar in September 2017.
+Natalie Bump Vena is an Assistant Professor in the Department of Urban Studies.
+She received her J.D. and Ph.D. from Northwestern University’s School of Law and Department of Anthropology.
+Her research and teaching interests concern environmental policymaking in U.S. cities.
+She is admitted to the New York State Bar.